ansible/instruqt/images/README.md

 <br>

-# Words of wisdom from Colin
+# Words of wisdom from Colin & Craig

 As a developer, I want to interact with GCP via gcloud, so I `gcloud auth login`

 As a developer, I want my code to interact with GCP via SDK, so I `gcloud auth application-default login`

+As a developer, I want to change my GCP project, so I `gcloud config set project <project_name>`

 When generating windows images from macos, there's an env var that needs to be set in your active shell: `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`